-Failing to pause, saying yes before I think about it, or before I have all the information, works against me because I end up being a resentful, coffee-slurping human on a Saturday morning, when I should be spending time with my family, friends, and on myself.
+Failing to pause; saying yes before I think about it, or before I have all the information, works against me because I end up being a resentful, coffee slurping human on a Saturday morning, when I should be spending time with my family, friends, and on myself.

-I'll be honest, this still happens at times.
+This still happens at times.
 Authentically living your values doesn't make life magically become easy.
-Rather, there are times when we bump into, trip over, and stomp on our own values.
+Rather, there are times where we bump into, trip over, and stomp on our own values.
 It feels icky and awful.
-And then we need to make amends with ourselves and with those around us.
+And then we need to make amends - with ourselves and with those around us.

 When I'm fully aligned with my value of generosity, I create space and time in my day.
-I pause to consider offers and requests, and I use my values to help me make decisions.
-I'm not over-committed, hyped up on too much coffee, and feeling frantic.
+I pause to consider offers and requests and I use my values to help me make decisions.
+I'm not overly scheduled and frantic.